← SquadRanks

 Spain Huijsen (Real Madrid) Mosquera (Valencia) Raya (Arsenal) Rodri (Man City)

-Brazil Marquinhos (PSG) Ibañez (Al Ahli) Bento (Al Nassr) Casemiro (Man Utd)
+Brazil Marquinhos (PSG) Gabriel Magalhães (Arsenal) Alisson (Liverpool) Casemiro (Man Utd)

 Germany Schlotterbeck (Dortmund) Tah (Leverkusen) Nübel (Stuttgart) Kimmich (Bayern)

-The employer column still favors the European sides, but the gap has narrowed.
-France lost Saliba and Koundé to injury, leaving L. Hernandez (PSG) and Lacroix (Crystal Palace) as starters.
+On the employer column, Brazil now reads like its rivals rather than below them.
+Marquinhos starts for PSG, Gabriel for Arsenal, Alisson for Liverpool.
+France lost Saliba and Koundé to injury and start L. Hernandez (PSG) and Lacroix (Crystal Palace).
 Germany replaced Ter Stegen with Nübel at Stuttgart.
 Spain start Huijsen at Real Madrid but pair him with Mosquera from Valencia.
+The club-level gap that defined Brazil's defense in earlier projections has closed.

 The defensive midfield is a separate concern.
 Casemiro is 34 and no longer plays for a Champions League contender at Manchester United.
 Germany have Kimmich at 31, still at Bayern.
 Spain have Rodri at Man City, returning from a long-term knee injury.
 France start Kanté, 35, now at Fenerbahçe.
 No contender has an ideal option at the position, but Casemiro's combination of age and declining club context is the weakest hand.